kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	    y.A <- groupA[!is.na(groupA)]
 	    y.B <- groupB[!is.na(groupB)]
 	    x.A <- numeric(length(y.A))
 	    x.B <- numeric(length(y.B)) + 1
 	    y <- c(y.A, y.B)
 	    x <- c(x.A, x.B)
 	    x <- factor(x, levels=c("0", "1"), labels=c("A", "B"))

 	    model <- lm(y ~ x)
 	    return(list(summary(model), confint(model)))
 	}

 	brittle <- read.csv('http://datasets.connectmv.com/file/brittleness-index.csv')

-	attach(brittle)
+	# We developed the "group_difference" function in the Univariate section

-	group_difference(TK104, TK105)  # See Q4 in assignment 3 for this function
+	group_difference(brittle$TK104, brittle$TK107)
-	lm_difference(TK104, TK105)
+	lm_difference(brittle$TK104, brittle$TK107)

-Use this function in the same way you did in :ref:`the CO2 question from the least squares section <univariate-CO2-question>`.
-For example, you will find that comparing TK104 and TK107 that :math:`z = 1.4056`, and the confidence interval was: :math:`-21.4 \leq \mu_{107} - \mu_{104}\leq 119`.
+Use this function in the same way you did in :ref:`the carbon dioxide exercise in the univariate section <univariate-CO2-question>`.
+For example, you will find that comparing TK104 and TK107 that :math:`z = 1.4056`, and the confidence interval is: :math:`-21.4 \leq \mu_{107} - \mu_{104}\leq 119`.
 Similarly when coding :math:`d_i = 0` for reactor TK104 and :math:`d_i = 1` for reactor TK107, we get the least squares confidence interval: :math:`-21.4 \leq g \leq 119`.
-This is a little surprising at first, because the first method first creates a pooled variance, calculates a :math:`z`-value and then a confidence interval.
-The least squares method just builds a single linear model, and calculates the confidence interval using the model's standard error.
+This is a little surprising, because the first method creates a pooled variance, calculates a :math:`z`-value and then a confidence interval.
+The least squares method just builds a linear model, then calculates the confidence interval using the model's standard error.

 .. _DOE-randomization:

 The importance of randomization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We require that the experiments be performed in random order to avoid any unmeasured, and uncontrolled disturbances from impacting the system.
+We :ref:`emphasized in a previous section <univariate-group-to-group-differences-no-reference-set>` that experiments must be performed in random order to avoid any unmeasured, and uncontrolled disturbances from impacting the system.

-The concept of randomization was elegantly described in an example by Fisher in Chapter 2 of his book, *Statistical Methods for Research Workers*.
+The concept of randomization was elegantly described in an example by Fisher in Chapter 2 of *The Design of Experiments* part of his book referenced above.
 A lady claims that she can taste the difference between a cup of tea where the milk has been added after the tea, or the tea added to the milk.
 By setting up :math:`N` cups of tea which either contain the milk first (M) or the tea first (T), the lady is asked to taste these :math:`N` cups and make her assessment.
 Fisher shows that if the experiments are performed in random order that the actual set of decisions made by the lady are just one of many possible outcomes.
 He calculates all possibilities (we show how below), and then calculates the probability of the lady's actual set of decisions being due to chance alone.

 Let's take a look at a more engineering oriented example.
-In assignment 3 we considered the brittleness of a material made in either TK104 or in TK107.
+We :ref:`previously considered <univariate-CO2-question>` the brittleness of a material made in either TK104 or in TK107.
 The same raw materials were charged to each reactor.
 So in effect, we are testing the difference due to using reactor TK104 or reactor TK107.
 Let's call them case A and case B so the notation is more general.
 We collected 20 brittleness values from TK104, and 23 values from TK107.
-I will only use the first 8 values from TK104 and the first 9 values from TK107 (you will see why soon):
+We will only use the first 8 values from TK104 and the first 9 values from TK107 (you will see why soon):

 .. tabularcolumns:: |l|lllllllll|